 The following summary statement of consolidated operations data for the six months ended June 30, 2020 and 2019 and summary statement of consolidated financial position data as of June 30, 2020 have been derived from our unaudited condensed consolidated interim financial statements as of June 30, 2020 and for the six months ended June 30, 2020 and 2019 included elsewhere in this prospectus.
-The unaudited condensed consolidated interim financial statements as 34, Interim Financial Reporting.
+The unaudited condensed consolidated interim financial statements were prepared in accordance with IAS 34, Interim Financial Reporting.